paranim/pararules/README.md

   session.add(r)
 ```

 This is not a superficial syntax change; there is a very big internal difference.
-Since `staticRuleset` knows all of its rules at compile time, it is able to generate a special type to store the matches (in the example above, this type is called `FactMatch`).
+Since `staticRuleset` knows all of your session's rules at compile time, it is able to generate a special type to store the matches (in the example above, this type is called `FactMatch`).
 Normally, matches are stored in tables, which are significantly slower.

 You must call `staticRuleset` at the top-level of your module because it's creating exported types.
 As arguments, it receives the base and match type and then the rules.
 It returns a tuple containing a special `initSession` proc as well as the `rules` tuple (similar to what you'd get from `ruleset`).